-However, the rise of social mobility businesses such as Uber and Lyft demonstrate a demand for more flexible transport that is low-cost and on-demand.
-With over 1 million rides per day booked through Uber alone in 2014, and growing year-on-year, a new transport paradigm has been established.
+However, the rise of social mobility businesses such as Uber and Lyft demonstrates a demand for more flexible transport that is low-cost and on-demand.
+With over 1 million rides per day booked through Uber alone in 2014 and growing year-on-year, a new transport paradigm has been established.
 In this context, autonomous technologies will truly come to the fore.

 The role of autonomy

-Autonomous taxis have the potential to dramatically reduce the number of cars on our roads, easing traffic, reducing emissions, and freeing new land for urban development.
+Autonomous taxis have the potential to dramatically reduce the number of cars on our roads, ease traffic, reduce emissions, and freeing new land for urban development.

 As reported by Fortune, cars today spend 95% of their working life idle, parked by the side of the road, reducing traffic flow and requiring a vast parking infrastructure in urban areas.
 Converting private ownership to an autonomous fleet of EV taxis can complement existing public transport, removing the need for the personal expense of buying a vehicle and offering an on-demand mobility solution.

-These cars will continuously roam the streets with minimal downtime, owing to their greater efficiency and reliability compared to combustion-powered cars.
-Furthermore, as the supporting software is honed, the vehicles will govern their own schedules for recharging and maintenance to reduce overheads for operators, and therefore keep consumer costs at a minimum.
+These cars will continuously roam the streets with minimal downtime, owing to their greater efficiency and reliability than combustion-powered cars.
+Furthermore, as the supporting software is honed, the vehicles will govern their own schedules for recharging and maintenance to reduce overheads for operators and therefore keep consumer costs at a minimum.

-While this may seem far-fetched, one only needs to consider the rise of the mobile phone industry and the development of smartphones to realise how technological advances coupled with the marketing of convenience have led to their ubiquity.
+While this may seem far-fetched, one only needs to consider the rise of the mobile phone industry and the development of smartphones to realise how technological advances coupled with convenience marketing have led to their ubiquity.

 The next decade will be the most revolutionary in the history of the automotive industry.
 The revolution has already begun.